Prebiotic Fiber- The Best Kept Gut Health Secret?

 Have I got you excited about the concept of prebiotics yet?

-I might as well finish up strong because one of the other very novel areas of interest around the benefit of prebiotic intake is as it relates to improved skin health.
+I might as well finish up strong, because one of the more novel areas of interest surrounding prebiotic intake is its potential connection to skin health.

-This quote below, taken from a Dermatology Practical & Conceptual 2017 paper on the common skin condition rosacea, is the perfect way to end today’s article.
+This quote below, taken from a Dermatology Practical & Conceptual paper on the common skin condition rosacea, is the perfect way to wrap things up:

 Comments